- Foreign Study

 Back to Top Nav

-Sean Griffin is an interdisciplinary scholar of Russian culture, religion, and politics.
-His current research focuses on topics as diverse as Russian Orthodox liturgy, contemporary media and memory politics, and the resurgence of medievalism in post-Soviet literature and film.
-His first book, The Liturgical Past in Byzantium and Early Rus, was published with Cambridge University Press in 2019.
+Sean Griffin is an interdisciplinary scholar of religion, culture, and politics.
+His current research focuses on topics as diverse as Russian and Ukrainian Orthodoxy, contemporary media and memory politics, and the resurgence of medievalism in post-Soviet literature and film.
+His newest book, The Sacred Reign of Vladimir Putin: Liturgy, Media, and the Politics of Memory, will be published with Cornell University Press.

 The Liturgical Past in Byzantium and Early Rus.
 Cambridge Studies in Medieval Life and Thought, Fourth Series.
 Cambridge: Cambridge University Press, 2019.